thelegacycrafter/garakei-wiki/content/en/contribute/yourfirstpr/_index.md

 ---
 weight: 0
 title: "Your first pull request"
+desription: "A beginner's guide to contributing to garakei wiki."
 ---
 # Your First Pull Request
 Do you know how to use github?
 Can you clone a repository, make some changes, then create a pull request on the repository?
 Can you fork a repository?
 If so, you're ready to go.